junxit/us-congress-bills-112/metadata.md

 - 2011-07-21 — Introduced in House
 - 2011-07-21 — Introduced in House
 - 2011-07-21 — Referred to the House Committee on Small Business.
+- 2011-07-26 — Considered under suspension of the rules. (consideration: CR H5539-5541)
+- 2011-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2608.
+- 2011-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-26 — Mr. Hanna moved to suspend the rules and pass the bill, as amended.
+- 2011-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5539-5540)
+- 2011-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5539-5540)